-In Part 2 of the clinical trial, we plan to treat patients with HER2-expressing cancer cells of different types, with the option to enroll patients with additional tumor types based on ongoing evaluations of safety, as well as PK, PD and anti-tumor activity data from patients with metastatic or advanced solid tumors enrolled in Part 1.
-We intend to enroll up to 68 patients in this part of the trial, consisting of approximately 16 patients with metastatic breast cancer, 12 patients with metastatic colorectal cancer and 16 patients with metastatic ovarian cancer.
-The primary endpoints of Part 2 of the trial are the frequency and nature of adverse events and the CBR.
-The secondary endpoints of Part 2 are equivalent to those established for Part 1 of the trial.
+As of April 30, 2016, we have enrolled four patients with HER2-amplified metastatic breast or colorectal cancer in Part 2 of the trial.
+Two patients, both with breast cancer, have each received five cycles of treatment, and the other two patients have each received three cycles of treatment.
+We intend to enroll up to 125 patients in this part of the trial, consisting of approximately 40 patients with metastatic breast cancer, 20 patients with metastatic colorectal cancer, 30 patients with metastatic ovarian or endometrial cancer and additional patients with HER2 amplification in other tumor types such as gastric cancer and lung cancer.
+The primary endpoints of Part 2 of the trial are the frequency and nature of adverse events and the evaluation of anti-tumor response and CBR.
+The secondary endpoints of Part 2 are equivalent to those established for Part 1 of the trial other than the frequency and nature of adverse events.

-We expect to report interim safety results from this Phase 1/2 trial in the first half of 2016 and interim efficacy results from this trial in the second half of 2016.
+We expect to report interim safety and efficacy results from Part 2 of this trial in the second half of 2016.
 However, interim results of a clinical trial do not necessarily predict final results.

-We expect to report top-line data from this Phase 1/2 trial in the first half of 2017.
-If the Phase 1/2 trial results are favorable, we plan to submit an IND application to the FDA for MCLA-128 and initiate a Phase 2 clinical trial in the United States in the second half of 2017, as well as to commence a Phase 1/2 combination trial and a Phase 2/3 single agent trial in Europe.
+With the addition of new expansion cohorts, we expect to report top-line data from this Phase 1/2 trial in the second half of 2017.
+We plan to submit an IND application to the FDA for MCLA-128 in the fourth quarter of 2016 to expand this Phase 1/2 clinical trial to a site in the United States.
+If the results of the Phase 1/2 clinical trial are favorable, we intend to commence a single agent and/or combination Phase 2 clinical trial in the United States.